"The combination of his exceptional intellect with his reliability, care and attention to detail makes him one of the best barristers to work with."

 Minimally-invasive (keyhole) surgery, ERCP including torn oesophagus, gastro-enterological and colo-rectal disease, acute pancreatitis and hepato-biliary tract disease; gastrectomy and vagotomy; radiation enteritis; mismanagement of schizophrenia.

-James prefers to draft his own Statements of Case - usually for disclosure as the pre-action protocol letter of claim - to refine the issues at an early stage.
+James prefers to draft his own Statements of Case - usually for disclosure during the pre-action protocol - to refine the issues at an early stage.
 Following agreement/ determination of liability, he is active in the preparation for and negotiation of claims to assess damages.

 REPORTED CASES